CSB5/OPERA-MS/README.md

 ### Output

 The following output files can be found in the specified output directory i.e. **RESULTS**.
-The file **contigs.fasta** (and **contigs.polished.fasta** if the assembly has been polished) contains the assembled contigs, **assembly.stats** provides overall assembly statistics (e.g. assembly size, N50, longest contig etc.), and
+The file **contigs.polished.fasta** (and **contigs.fasta** if the assembly has not been polished) contains the assembled contigs, **assembly.stats** provides overall assembly statistics (e.g. assembly size, N50, longest contig etc.), and
-[**contig_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Contig-info-file-description) provides detailed overview of the assembled contigs.
+[**contig_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Contig-info-file-description) provides a detailed overview of the assembled contigs.

 Finally, OPERA-MS strain-level clusters (one fasta file per strain) can be found in the directory **RESULTS/opera_ms_clusters/all** and [**cluster_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Cluster-info-file-description) provides a detailed overview of assembly statistics for these clusters.
 Note that these clusters are constructed for producing high-quality assemblies and are therefore conservative.
 Contigs can be binned further using approaches such as [MaxBin2](https://sourceforge.net/projects/maxbin2/) or [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/).

 ### OPERA-MS-UTILS

 Scripts to post-process the assemblies are now availaible using the [**OPERA-MS-UTILS**](https://github.com/CSB5/OPERA-MS/wiki/OPERA-MS-UTILS) command.
-We are now providing streamline analysis tools to compute the concordance between the short and long-read, to bin contigs, to assess the bin quality and identify novel species.
-A complete description of those tools can be found in the [the OPERA-MS-UTILS wiki section](https://github.com/CSB5/OPERA-MS/wiki/OPERA-MS-UTILS).
+We are now providing streamlined analysis tools to compute the concordance in represented taxa between short and long-read sequencing, to bin contigs, to assess bin quality and to identify genomes for novel species from the metagenomic assembly.
+A complete description of these tools can be found in the [the OPERA-MS-UTILS wiki section](https://github.com/CSB5/OPERA-MS/wiki/OPERA-MS-UTILS).

-This is a work in progress and additional tools will be available as part of the next release.
+This is work-in-progress and additional tools will be available as part of the next release.
 Please contact us if you would like to add your favorite metagenomic analysis tool.

 # Resource Requirements